The Mouse and the Mask

-The Mouse and the Mask (stylized as THE MOUSE & THE MASK) is the only studio album by Danger Doom, a collaboration between the hip hop artists Danger Mouse and MF Doom.
-It was released in Europe on October 10, 2005, and on October 11, 2005 by the independent punk label Epitaph Records in the United States.
-It was also released by Lex Records in the UK on October 17, 2005, with different cover art.
+The Mouse and the Mask (stylized as THE MOUSE & THE MASK) is the only studio album by Danger Doom, a collaboration between the hip-hop artists Danger Mouse and MF Doom.
+It was released in Europe on 10 October 2005, and on 11 October 2005 by the independent punk label Epitaph Records in the United States.
+It was also released by Lex Records in the UK on 17 October 2005, with different cover art.

-Concept and history
+Concept

 The album is composed almost entirely of raps by MF Doom, performed over beats created by Danger Mouse sampling music from various television shows airing on Cartoon Network's programming block Adult Swim.
 The album was heavily promoted by the network prior to its release.

+Master Shake, Frylock, Meatwad, Carl Brutananadilewski, Ignignokt, and Err from the Adult Swim show Aqua Teen Hunger Force all make appearances on The Mouse and the Mask.
+References to other Adult Swim shows are found in the song "El Chupa Nibre", in which the voices of Brak (from Space Ghost Coast to Coast and The Brak Show) and Lois Griffin (from Family Guy) are heard.
+Both the song's title and its lines "Chew an MC like El Chupa Nibre/Digest a group and sell the poop on eBay" reference the show Futurama.

+Two songs, "Perfect Hair" and "A.T.H.F.", are direct references on the shows from which they derive their names, Perfect Hair Forever and Aqua Teen Hunger Force.
+The song "Basket Case" also has Harvey Birdman, Mentok the Mind Taker, and other characters in the show Harvey Birdman Attorney at Law, another show on Adult Swim.
+The song "Sofa King" is also an Aqua Teen Hunger Force reference.
+It features the Aqua Teen Hunger Force cast and BillyWitchDoctor.com from the episode "Video Ouija."

-"Sofa King" was released as a 12-inch single on November 4, 2005, and was followed by "Old School" on July 10, 2006.
+"Sofa King" was released as a 12-inch single on 4 November 2005, and was followed by "Old School" on 10 July 2006.
 A video for "A.T.H.F." has also been made.